benhodgson87/animate.scss/README.md

 #### Class Naming

-All animation class names are defined through a single config file, allowing you to choose how the output CSS is named.
+All animation class names are defined through a single config file, allowing you to alter how the output CSS classes are named.

-You can also add a namespace to all class names, giving you flexibility to use methods such as BEM, prefixing the animation type with your choice of modifier. eg. ```(.animation--bounce-in)```
+You can also append a namespace to all class names, giving you flexibility to use methods such as BEM, prefixing the animation type with your choice of modifier. eg. ```(.animation--bounce-in)```